What Is the Standard Deduction for 2025?

 When Should You Claim the Standard Deduction?

-Choose the standard deduction when your itemized deductions don't add up to more than the standard deduction amount.
-Not sure what your itemized deductions might be?
-The standard deduction for single taxpayers in 2024 is $14,600.
-Common itemized deductions that might take you over the $14,600 threshold include:
+You should choose the standard deduction when you don't have enough itemized deductions to beat it.
+If you aren't sure what your itemized deductions might be, here's a quick way to take stock.
+The standard deduction for single taxpayers is $15,000 in 2025.
+Common itemized deductions that might take you over that threshold include:

-• State and local taxes: State and local taxes, including property tax, state income taxes and vehicle registration fees, are deductible up to $10,000.
+• State and local taxes: Any taxes paid to state or local governments, including property taxes, sales tax, state income taxes and vehicle registration fees are deductible up to $10,000.

 When Should You Itemize?

-If you have enough deductions to outweigh the standard deduction, itemize.
-You'll need to track and document your expenses, and make sure you're meeting any other IRS requirements that may apply.
-Itemizing requires a bit more work, but tax savings are worth it.
+Itemize when your deductions add up to more than the standard deduction, and when your records of itemized deductions are complete.
+To claim individual deductions, you'll need to track and document your expenses, and make sure you're meeting any other IRS requirements that apply.
+Itemizing may require a bit more planning and work, but the tax savings are worth it.

 Who Can't Claim the Standard Deduction?

-In a few cases, taxpayers aren't eligible to claim the standard deduction.
-If any of the following applies to you, you must itemize your deductions.
+There are also a few cases in which you can't claim the standard deduction.
+If any of the following applies to you, you must itemize.

 • You're married filing separately and your spouse itemizes their deductions.